Frank E. Warren, Music Educator

 Frank E. Warren graduated Berklee College of Music with two Bachelor of Music degrees: one in composition and the other in music education, marking him Berklee's first student to graduate with a double major.
 While there, he also founded the Berklee Student/Composer Organization, which later became part of the school’s curriculum.
 After graduation, he began a professional teaching career while pursuing a Master of Music degree in Theory/Composition at the University of Lowell (MA).

-As a guest composer and clinician, Warren has been a participant in several guest artist programs, is well-known on the library lecture circuit as well as in various art and music clubs, and has presented at Berklee College of Music, Chicago Musical College, Manhattan School of Music, Memphis State University, Russell Sage College, and appeared with the Thursday Musical Chamber Series of Minneapolis.
+As a guest composer and clinician, Warren has been a participant in guest artist programs on college campuses and at libraries as well as in various art and music clubs.
+He’s been a guest composer at Berklee College of Music, Chicago Musical College, Eastern Connecticut State University, Manhattan School of Music, Memphis State University, Newton, MA (Meadowbrook Jr. High), Russell Sage College, University of Saskatchewan and has appeared with Thursday Musical Chamber Series of Minneapolis as well as other organizations.

 Mr. Warren is currently accepting invitations for guest appearances and may be contacted here.